caiobran/mstables/README.md

 Create a simple screener for global equities with a concise display of financial data and performance indicators for all publicly listed equities from around the world.

 ## Progress:
 Development is still in early stages.
-Current application only includes a command line based MorningStar.com scraper which uses SQLite to store data.
+Current application only includes a command line scraper for MorningStar.com which uses SQLite to store data.

 The current features include parsing of the following stock data from the API's listed in file api.json.
 This data is parsed with Python3 and stored in a relational SQLite database for later processing and analysis.